Dictionary » Negative Words » Mess – Meaning, Definition, Synonyms and Antonyms

 1. Is “mess” always negative?

 Usually, yes.
 “Mess” often implies disorganization, confusion, or trouble.
-However, it can be used humorously or casually without strong negativity.
+However, it can also be used humorously or casually to describe something imperfect without implying serious harm.

 2. Can “mess” be used as a verb?